Applications for the NYC and LA cohorts for Spring 2026 are open!

 You must be willing to commit to the hours and work required

-Applications for the CHI and ATL cohorts for Fall 2025 are open!
+Applications for the NYC and LA cohorts for Spring 2026 are open!

 You can apply to any of our schools even if you don’t live in the area; just make sure you are able to make the time zone work for you.